nathanvda/cocoon/README.markdown

 #### :force_non_association_create

 In normal cases we create a new nested object using the association relation itself.
 This is the cleanest way to create a new nested object.

-But this has a side-effect: for each call of `link_to_add_association` a new element is added to the association.
+This used to have a side-effect: for each call of `link_to_add_association` a new element was added to the association.

-In most cases this is not a problem, but if you want to render a `link_to_add_association` for each nested element this will result in an infinite loop.

-To resolve this, specify that `:force_non_association_create` should be `true`:
+This is no longer the case.

+For backward compatibility we keep this option for now.
+Or if for some specific reason you would really need an object to be _not_ created on the association.

+Example use:

 ```haml
 = link_to_add_association('add something', @form_obj, :comments,